gbits-io/gbits-public-storage/markdown/companies.md

 - It's an open solution.
 No lock-in.
 - Faster and much cheaper than cards and instant payment
 - Always On (365 days a year)

+### Preconditions
+Payer (Consumer)
+- needs a Solana wallet (Phantom or Backpack)
+- needs to have supported stablecoins and some SOL for the transaction fees.

+Payee (Company, Org. or Freelancer)
+- needs a self-custody Solana wallet
+- accepts stablecoins (VCHF, EURC, USDC)

+***